-Application to Decisions Rendered Prior to the 2024 Rules
+Application to Decisions Rendered Prior to the 2025 Rules

-With respect to cases where a final decision finding an anti-doping rule violation has been rendered prior to the Effective Date, but the Athlete or other Person is still serving the period of Ineligibility as of the Effective Date, the Athlete or other Person may apply to DFSNZ or other Anti-Doping Organisation which had Results Management responsibility for the anti-doping rule violation to consider a reduction in the period of Ineligibility in light of the 2024 Rules.
+With respect to cases where a final decision finding an anti-doping rule violation has been rendered prior to the Effective Date, but the Athlete or other Person is still serving the period of Ineligibility as of the Effective Date, the Athlete or other Person may apply to the Commission or other Anti-Doping Organisation which had Results Management responsibility for the anti-doping rule violation to consider a reduction in the period of Ineligibility in light of the 2025 Rules.
 Such application must be made before the period of Ineligibility has expired.
-The application will be referred by DFSNZ to the Sports Tribunal.
+The application will be referred by the Commission to the Sports Tribunal.
 The decision on the application by the Sports Tribunal rendered may be appealed pursuant to Rule 13.2.
-The 2024 Rules shall have no application to any anti-doping rule violation case where a final decision finding an anti-doping rule violation has been rendered and the period of Ineligibility has expired.
+The 2025 Rules shall have no application to any anti-doping rule violation case where a final decision finding an anti-doping rule violation has been rendered and the period of Ineligibility has expired.

-Multiple Violations Where the First Violation Occurs Prior to 1 January 2024
+Multiple Violations Where the First Violation Occurs Prior to 1 January 2025